landeco-jonesctr/codeblitz3/README.md

 ### Team Tasks

-Using the same four features your team selected earlier:
+Using the same three features your team selected earlier:

 -   Compute each feature using an appropriate function
 -   Produce a raster map for each feature